-Serverless solutions from Amazon are often used to underpin critical application functions.
+Organizations often use serverless solutions from Amazon to underpin critical application functions.
 By leveraging Lambda and the API Gateway for business logic — combined with DynamoDB for streamlined data store — organizations can create purpose-built, event-driven application back-ends that empower front-end functions.

 Improving data processing

-By combining Lambda, S3, SQS, SNS, and DynamoDB, organizations can develop and deploy general-purpose, event-driven parallel processing architectures to deliver real-time file processing, analysis, and output.
+By combining Lambda, S3, SQS, SNS, and DynamoDB, organizations can develop and deploy general-purpose, event-driven parallel processing architectures.
+These architectures deliver real-time file processing, analysis, and output.

 Boosting batch processing

-Tools such as Lambda and SNS enable better batch processing, which makes it possible to quickly download, upload, and process files — and then automatically send notifications to IT teams.
+Tools such as Lambda and SNS enable better batch processing.
+Batching makes it possible to quickly download, upload, and process files — and then automatically send notifications to IT teams.